 A Guide to the Chaga Mushroom

-This parasitic fungus has also gained a lot of attention for its supposed health properties, even appearing occasionally in medical news articles.
+This fungus has gained a lot of attention for its supposed health properties.

 Does chaga live up to its hype?
 Can it really cure a range of ailments from diabetes to cancer?